wendyverdonk93/docs/content/api/orders/patch_order.md

 __id__ | string

-The unique identifier of the order which should be updated.
+The unique identifier of the order you want to update.

 ----------------
 __status__ | string

-The new order status.
-Options: cancelled, shipped.
+The new status of the order.
+Options: `cancelled`, `shipped`.

 ----------------
 __tracktrace_code__ | string